-From the first conception of the winery, we have believed in the uniqueness and potential of a small family winery in Washington state.
-In order to achieve our vision we have built a winery based on the simple designs and demands of a wine growing family, while working with a select group of grower-partners who collaborate with us to deliver expressive and exemplary grapes.
-As members of the community, we believe in provide meaningful employment that is healthy, safe and rewarding.
+From the first conception of the winery, we have believed in the uniqueness and potential of a small family farm in the Columbia River Gorge.
+We have built a winery and planted estate vineyards based on the simple designs and demands of a wine-growing family with the intention behind every decision, that our farm will become a multi-generation estate.
+We also work with a select group of grower-partners who collaborate with us to deliver expressive and exemplary grapes.
+As members of the community, we believe in providing meaningful employment that is healthy and rewarding.

 How we make wine

-With great humility we chose to wait 15 years, gathering data and paying attention to the local flora before expanding our estate vineyard.
-We continue to push viticultural limits in a new block of our estate vineyard, planting one of the rockiest sites in the cooler Columbia Gorge AVA.
+With great humility we chose to wait 15 years, gathering data and paying attention to the local flora before expanding our estate vineyards.
+We continue to push viticultural limits in new blocks of our estate vineyard, planting one of the rockiest sites in the cooler Columbia Gorge AVA.
 All of our estate fruit is farmed with Biodynamic practices.
-Special attention is granted to the health of our soils, wines, and employees.
+Special attention is granted to the health of our soils, native vegitation, wines, and employees.